 AFTER HOURS payments may be placed in the drop box located in the lobby in front of the COURT window.

 BY MAIL: Checks and Money Orders made payable to “City of Franklin” may be mailed to the COURT office, 9455 West Loomis Road, Franklin, WI 53132.

 The Municipal Court has jurisdiction over local ordinance and traffic citations issued in the City.
 The Court is presided over by a Municipal Judge, elected every four years.
 The Judge is required by local Ordinance to be a licensed attorney.

 Presides over Municipal Court, adjudicating violations of municipal ordinances and traffic citations and imposing forfeitures where provided by law.

 Provides for the boarding of prisoners.

-Court sessions are held on Wednesdays - usually two morning and four evening court sessions per month - one evening court session is reserved specifically for Juvenile cases only.
+Court sessions are held on Wednesdays - usually three morning and one evening court sessions per month.
+The evening court session is reserved specifically for Juvenile cases only.
 For specific monthly court session dates, please contact the Municipal Court Clerk at 414-425-4768.

-Cases are heard on a first-come, first-serve basis.
-It is recommended that you arrive early and allow yourself time to check-in for court.
+Cases are typically heard on a first-come, first-serve basis.
+It is recommended that you arrive timely and allow yourself time to check-in for court.
 Check-in takes place in the courtroom.